ewinnington/blue-cobalt-whale/README.md

 ## Oracle database

 The oracle DB in express is not available from the docker repository.
 So we have to follow a few steps to get it up and running.
+There is now an image of oracle pre-built that is available online.

 git clone https://github.com/oracle/docker-images.git --depth 1 --single-branch --progress